The64thGamer/cheeseepedia/content/r0ebf8y58azdqu3v/content.md

 ## History

 This poster was one of the many Chuck E. Cheese's parody posters released in 1988.
 It is believed that after 1991, production of this poster and the other Chuck E. Cheese's movie parody posters would cease.
 Over the years, this poster would become very rare to find in stores nationwide as remodels would occur and the removal of this poster and rest of the movie parody posters.
-The last location to have this poster was the {{< wiki-link "York, PA (2801 E Market St)" >}} location which has underwent the 2.0 remodel in 2018.
+The last location to have this poster was the [York, PA (2801 E Market St)] location which has underwent the 2.0 remodel in 2018.
 It is unknown if Guatemala City carried over their poster over to their relocation store along side a few record posters.

 ## Design